Nicknames of Houston: HOU

 The 3-letter abbreviation for the city, taken from the IATA airport code for William P. Hobby Airport.

 Bayou City

 Houston is popularly known as "The Bayou City" (and less frequently as "Baghdad on the Bayou") because it is home to ten winding waterways that flow through the surrounding area.
 Buffalo Bayou is the main waterway flowing through the city and has a significant place in Texas history, not only due to the founding place of the City of Houston, but also because the final battle for Texas Independence was fought along its banks.
 Other major bayous in the city include White Oak Bayou, Brays Bayou and Sims Bayou.

-Cultural Capital of the South

-Houston is "becoming the cultural capital of the South," according to Worth, which praised the city for its thriving arts, cultural, culinary and design scenes.

 H-Town

 "H-Town" is a widely popular modern nickname for Houston.
 It is commonly used in reference to the city both locally and internationally, especially within the entertainment community.
 In addition, the H-Town Blues Festival is a music festival held each year in the city, and the H-Town Arena Theatre has hosted a variety of performing artists from around the country since the 1970s.
 H-Town (with the "H" standing for Houston) is also the name of an R&B and hip hop band from Houston that was formed in 1992.